vectara/vectara-docs/www/docs/quickstart.md

 Think about other queries that would be helpful for a user and imagine the amount of time saved because you get quick answers with precise summaries!

-Now that you have an understanding of how to upload data into a corpus, ask questions, and get meaningful answers from <Config v="names.product"/>, continue getting more answers and insights from your data.
+Now that you have an understanding of how to upload data into an index, ask questions, and get meaningful answers from <Config v="names.product"/>, continue getting more answers and insights from your data.